Appearing in Court as an Accused Person

 - Find the courtroom ahead of time.
 You can find your courtroom at Court Services Online.

 - Find the courthouse ahead of time.
-You can find the location of the courthouse on the Ministry of Justice website.
+You can find the location of the courthouse on the the Ministry of Attorney General website.
 For a map of British Columbia courts, please visit Provincial Court of B.C.

 If, during the trial, you do not understand any part of the process, ask your lawyer or the judge.
 Your lawyer or the judge will try to help you.
 Do not be afraid to ask questions.

 Visit Preparing for Court (How the Criminal Justice System Works) for more information.